 This publication is Caritas' roadmap that lays the 3 main building blocks of our vision for resilient social models in Europe that provide for the well-being of all people: family, inclusive labour market, and social security.
 Caritas' vision is based on the analysis of social realities on the ground.
 In the publication, Caritas also shows how its recommendations are aligned with the European Social Charter, the EU Charter of Fundamental Rights, and the Sustainable Development goals.

-The report is available in 5 languages: Croatian, English, French, German and Spanish.
+The report is available in the following languages: Bulgarian, Croatian, English, French, German and Spanish.

 For more information visit our special website caritascares.eu